uo-ec607/lectures/12-parallel/12-parallel.md

 ## 10,000-iteration simulation
 tic()
 sim_serial <- lapply(1:1e4, bootstrp) %>% bind_rows()
-toc()
+toc(log = TRUE)
 ```

 ```
-## 24.265 sec elapsed
+## 19.987 sec elapsed
 ```

-So that took about 18 seconds on my system.
+So that took about 20 seconds on my system.
 Not a huge pain, but let's see if we can do better by switching to a parallel (multicore) implementation.
 For the record, though here is a screenshot of my system monitor, showing that only one core was being used during this serial version.

 ![](pics/serial.png)